 On my first or second day, I was passing through Hastings center and two male police officers passed me.
 They appeared to recognize me, and as I passed them, I’m sure I heard one of them call me an ‘arsehole’.
 20 minutes or so later, I passed them again, and this time one of them – an Asian male – made an exaggerated show of looking suspiciously at me, then turned to his colleague and angrily said something to him, then looked back at me again.

-Over the last 17 years of this, in a dozen different countries, I’ve experienced this at least a hundred times from both police and security guards.
+Over the last 17 years of this, in a dozen different countries, I’ve experienced this at least a thousand times from both police and security guards.
 They appear to be trying to ‘tell me something’ (me, a paraonid schizophrenic).
 I suspect they are trying to claim that the reason I am ‘being looked at’ is because I ‘attract attention’.
-In other words, the reason why I’ve been apparently subjected to closer scrutiny in 12 different countries for 17 years than ISIS terrorists and cartel bosses and the like, pointed out to hundreds of security guards and even shop staff who abuse, mock, and intimidate me, whilst throughout those 17 years being gaslighted into believing it’s all a delusion existing inside of my head, is because…..
+In other words, the reason why I’ve been apparently subjected to closer scrutiny in 12 different countries for nearly 20 years than ISIS terrorists and cartel bosses and the like, pointed out to hundreds of security guards and even shop staff who abuse, mock, and intimidate me, whilst throughout those two decades being gaslighted into believing it’s all a delusion existing inside of my head, is because…..
 I get slightly agitated sometimes at all of this.

 Well, that’s cleared that up then!
 After 17 years, I finally ‘know’!!!!